Gildara/100-days-of-code/log.md

 **Today's Progress**: Started user interface for todo list and worked on survey page at fcc meetup.

 **Thoughts**: I hope this group gets going.
 I need other people, and I'm not picky about it, lol.
 Ok, wait.
 I am picky.
 I need people who won't want me to do boring things, i.e.,  anything not related to learning to code.
-Ihave to trys that too much to ask?
-Also, being old is a definite handicap in this world, so I probably  hard if I want people.
+Is that too much to ask?
+Also, being old is a definite handicap in this world, so I will have to try hard if I want people.

 ### Day 92: Oct.
 16, 2017